jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 just those high-touch customers that reach out in support.

 In our research, we're again and again finding that one of the big reasons our customers use us and not a competitor are the connections they make with us.
-We have a product that helps them accomplish things they want to do, and they have this positive feeling associated with working with us.

 I don't think we're special in this regard - I'd bet your customers feel the same way as well.